 - To minimise any disability that may result from your OA.

-- To minimise any side-effects from drugs used as treatment.
+- To minimise any side-effects from medicines used as treatment.

 Remember, something can usually be done to help.
 OA is more common as you get older but it isn't just part of getting older.
 You don't have to live with pain or disability.
 Various treatments may help and are discussed below.